Dublin Coffman High School: History

 Dublin Coffman High School is a part of the Dublin City School District in central Ohio.
 The Dublin City School District has been awarded Ohio's highest academic rating, Excellent with Distinction, for its eighth consecutive year.
 Their mascot is the Shamrocks, also known as the Rocks.

 Attendance boundary

 The school's boundary includes, in addition to portions of Dublin, portions of Columbus and Upper Arlington.
-And those living in the walk zone start there in Kindergarten almost a decade early.